project-codeflare/mlbatch/setup.k8s-v1.25/TEAM-SETUP.md

 A *team* in MLBatch is a group of users that share a resource quota.

+Before setting up your teams and quotas, please read [QUOTA_MAINTENANCE.md](../QUOTA_MAINTENANCE.md) for a discussion of our recommended best practices.

 Setting up a new team requires the cluster admin to create a namespace, a quota, a queue, and the required role bindings as described below.